nagasudhirpulla/taming_python/blog/skills/flask_static_files.md

 ```
 * In the above python code, the 'send_report' function serves static files from the 'reports' folder.
 * The route used is `/reports/<path:repPath>`.
 Hence a variable named `repPath` can be passed from the URL to the send_report function.
-* Since we have mentioned the path segment as `<path:repPath>`, the route will be triggered only if the repPath is of type 'path'.
-If the path segment is of another type, the route will not be triggered
+* Since we have mentioned the path segment as `<path:repPath>`, the route will be triggered only if the repPath segment is of type 'path'.
+If the path segment is of another type, the route will not be triggered.
 * Authorization and authentication can also be imposed on this route that serves static files.
 This way we can also restrict the access of static files based on some authorization rules.

 ## send single file using 'send_file' function